 Among the dozen or so events of the first Melbourne Food and Wine Festival was the World’s Longest Lunch.
 It was held at the MCG.
 At the time, I was working at Peter’s advertising agency, Clemenger Melbourne, and Peter bussed everyone on staff to the lunch.
 On a perfect day, as roadies were setting up for a Linda Ronstadt concert elsewhere on the famous turf, we enjoyed a superb three course lunch.

 The World’s Longest Lunch has become a regular event at the Festival and has been held at diverse locations including St Kilda Pier, the Albert Park Grand Prix track, the banks of the Maribrynong River and Lygon Street, Carlton.
 From 400 people at the first lunch it has grown to more than 1500 people, seated at a 500m long table.
-As the Festival has spread beyond Melbourne itself, subsidiary Longest Lunches have popped up in regional areas as well.
+As the Festival has spread beyond Melbourne itself, subsidiary Longest Lunches have popped up in regional areas.

 The Melbourne Food and Wine Festival, held in early March, now comprises hundreds of walking tours, special restaurant menus, master classes and events featuring a roll call of local and international celebrity chefs.
 From one man’s vision, the Festival has become a signature event on the Melbourne calendar and has helped the city become established as the foodie capital of Australia.